 The amplifier automatically turns on a few seconds after you turn your vehicle's ignition switch to ACC or ON or turn on your auto sound system, depending on how you wired the system.
-The POWER indicator on the side of the amplifier lights when the amplifier is on.
+The POWER indicator lights when the amplifier is on.

-Important: Your amplifier requires 60 amps or more of power from your vehicle's battery during operation.
+Important: Your amplifier requires 17 amps or more of power from your vehicle's battery during operation.
 To protect your battery from discharging, do not operate the amplifier unless your vehicle is running.